-When it comes to working smarter and not harder, there are some simple time management skills you can use to be more effective at work including manage time more effectively, cut back your to-do list, be more focused and work in blocks of time.
+When it comes to being able to work smart, not hard, there are some simple time management skills you can use to be more effective at work including manage time more effectively, cut back your to-do list, be more focused and work in blocks of time.

 We all hit a point where there just aren’t enough hours in the day to accomplish everything so we need to learn how to start working smarter on our most productive activities.